eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-6/trg-6-1.md

 ### Process description

-If you follow our recommendation to use GitHub Chart Releaser Action to provide a released Helm Chart for your Tractus-X sub-product, the process will provide the following for you:
+If you follow this recommendation to use GitHub Chart Releaser Action to provide a released Helm Chart for your Tractus-X sub-product, the process will provide the following for you:

 1. A GiHub Release is created with
-    - Release name _Chartname-Semver_ (e.g. _productABC-0.1.1_)
+    - a GitHub release, named _Chartname-Semver_ (e.g. _productABC-0.1.1_)
-    - A Git tag _Chartname-Semver_
+    - a Git tag _Chartname-Semver_
+    - a release asset, containing the Helm chart files
 2. A local Helm repository is created (file `index.yaml` in branch _gh-pages_)

 :::caution

-Only if your follow this TRG to publish your Helm Chart, your released Helm chart will be automatically added to the [central Tractus-X Helm repository](https://eclipse-tractusx.github.io/charts/).
+Only if you follow this TRG to release a Helm Chart, the released Helm chart will be automatically added to the [central Tractus-X Helm repository](https://eclipse-tractusx.github.io/charts/).

 :::